Student Agreement of Understanding

 STUDENT AGREEMENT OF UNDERSTANDING

 Minnesota State Community and Technical College welcomes high school students interested in the Post-Secondary Enrollment Options program.
-Success in college starts with successfully adjusting to the college-level expectations listed below.
+Success in college starts with successfully adjusting to the college-level expectations.

 To be successful in college, you need to have self-discipline, good study habits and time-management skills.
 Students in concurrent courses are held to the same standards as students in classes taught on the college campuses.
 Read your class syllabus carefully to understand what is expected of you in your class.